GeoscienceAustralia/ptha/propagation/SWALS/README.md

 [the gadi machine on NCI](./src/src_standard_compiler_var_NCI_gadi_ifort).
 Variables in these scripts can be overridden by defining them in the application-specific makefile (see the examples).
-This is required in many situations (e.g. to use spherical coordinates, different compilers or compiler options, or non-standard library locations.)
+This is required in many situations (e.g. to use spherical coordinates, different compilers or compiler options, or non-standard library locations).

 See the validation test suite for examples, and documentation of compiler options below.